sdesalas/solidity-contracts/README.md

 # solidity-contracts

 Some useful solidity contracts.
-Feel free to copy, but dont forget to attribute the author (me).
+Feel free to copy, but dont forget to attribute the author (Steven de Salas).